-(2) Ceded premiums earned, net of profit commissions and assumed premiums.
-Assumed premiums include our participation in GSE Credit Risk Transfer programs, of which the impact on the net premium yield was 0.3 bps at March 31, 2022 and 0.4 bps in 2021.
+(3) Ceded premiums earned, net of profit commissions and assumed premiums.
+Assumed premiums include our participation in GSE Credit Risk Transfer programs, of which the impact on the net premium yield was 0.3 bps at June 30, 2022 and 0.4 bps in 2021.

-(3) The FICO credit score at the time of origination for a loan with multiple borrowers is the lowest of the borrowers' "decision FICO scores."
+(4) The FICO credit score at the time of origination for a loan with multiple borrowers is the lowest of the borrowers' "decision FICO scores."
 A borrower's "decision FICO score" is determined as follows: if there are three FICO scores available, the middle FICO score is used; if two FICO scores are available, the lower of the two is used; if only one FICO score is available, it is used.
+We are aware of an issue of inaccurate reporting of FICO credit scores by a third-party occurring in late Q1 2022 and into the beginning of Q2 2022.
+At this time, we do not know the impact to the metrics shown above.
+However, we do not believe it will have a material impact on our business.